SummaryRead the full fact sheet

 - Pack a little more asthma medication than you think you’ll need, just in case.

 - Always keep a supply of your asthma medication with you in your carry-on bag, in case your suitcase is lost or damaged, or you require it mid-travel.

 - Take copies of your asthma prescriptions with you to prove the medicine is for your own personal use.

 - A spacer device is cheap and portable, which makes it a better choice for travelling than a nebuliser.

 - If you need a nebuliser, allow for different voltages and power points when travelling overseas.
 You may need to obtain a power-point adaptor.

 - If you need a nebuliser, make sure that the nebuliser pump can be used on the plane.
 You will need to make prior arrangements with the airline if you need to use your nebuliser on board the aircraft.

-- Make sure you thoroughly understand how to use any unfamiliar equipment before you leave.
+- Make sure you thoroughly understand how to use any unfamiliar medications and devices before you leave.